ricitos2001/OMEGAI/README.md

 [References](#references)

 ## Motivation
+The reason I wanted to do this project was that I wanted to create a tool that would allow me to work with all the AIs that currently exist without having to search for them one at a time.
+Other reasons why I wanted to do this was because of the interest I have in artificial intelligence in addition to the fact that the gradio library was very curious

 ## Why OMEGAI?
 I decided put the name thinking that it would be the ultimate AI modeling tool for every uses